ktalanov/ModelScrapOR/README.md

 # ModelScrapOR

+**THIS PROJECT WAS "VIBE-CODED" BY Claude Sonnet 4.5 AS A TEST**

+It's a quick script I've wanted for myself and I've made it public only for educational purposes.

+All contents except in this one paragraph is AI-generated.

+---

 > Daily OpenRouter AI Model Rankings & Pricing Tracker

 ModelScrapOR is a Python script that scrapes the OpenRouter API to generate comprehensive daily reports of AI model rankings, pricing, and availability across multiple categories.